+Prior to the beginning of each semester, tuition bills listing all current semester charges and approved financial aid are available online to all registered students.
+All payments can be mailed directly to:

+Wilkes University - Student Lockbox

+P.O.
+Box 824696

+Philadelphia, PA 19182-4696

-Prior to the beginning of each semester, invoices listing all current semester charges and approved financial aid are available online to all registered students.
-All payments can be mailed directly to Wilkes University - Student / P.O.
-Box 824696 / Philadelphia, PA 19182-4696.
-Electronic check, Discover, Master Card, Visa and American Express payments can be made on the Wilkes University web site.
-A 2.75% convenience fee will be added to all credit card payments.
-This fee will appear as a Vendor Service Fee Charge on your statement.
-Credit Card payments are not accepted by phone.
-Any questions concerning charges and payments should be directed to (570) 408-2000 option 2 or 1-800-WILKESU extension 2000 option 2 or you can email billing@wilkes.edu.
-Payments can be made by check or cash in person at the Bursar's Office located at 32 W South Street in Wilkes-Barre.
+Electronic check, Discover, Master Card, Visa and American Express payments can be made on the Wilkes University student portal with no fee.

+Any questions concerning charges and payments should be directed to (570) 408-4960 or you can email billing@wilkes.edu.
+Payments can be made by check, credit card or cash in person at the Bursar's Office located in Miller Hall at 32 W South Street in Wilkes-Barre.